Employee discipline examples & how to handle them

 Dear Mr. Birch,

-This letter of reprimand serves as a written warning for your act of insubordination at the staff meeting on June 14.
-As we have discussed before, there are proper times, places, and manners in which to express your opinions about company policies.
-This outburst — which included name-calling and openly urging your colleagues to not listen to their supervisors — was unacceptable.
+This reprimand letter warns you about your insubordination at the staff meeting on June 14.
+As we have discussed, there are proper times, places, and manners for expressing your opinions about company policies.

 As stated in the employee handbook — which you acknowledged receiving and reading during onboarding — ABC Limited expects professionalism from its employees.
 Please immediately reread the section on the company’s code of conduct.

-Please acknowledge receipt and understanding of this warning letter by returning a signed copy of it to human resources by June 19.
+Please let me know when you receive and understand this warning letter by returning a signed copy to human resources by June 19.

 Sincerely,